 Do you want to develop new sustainable science and engineering innovations, build sustainability consulting businesses, research climate change, create technology solutions, or embark upon related interdisciplinary careers?
-You can get there with a BS in Sustainability Studies from Florida Tech.
+A BS in Sustainability Studies from Florida Tech could be right for you.
 Along the way, you’ll develop strong systems-thinking skills, build hands-on experience through campus and community research projects at a university started by NASA scientists, and prepare for a career in the early stages of the remarkable emergence of many sustainability initiatives.

 In your junior and senior years, you’ll refine fundamental skills with specialized sustainability concentration courses that include many project opportunities.
 You’ll also undertake an exciting applied capstone sustainability project on a topic of your choice that can lead to greater exposure (e.g., community internships, the Northrop Grumman Design Showcase).
 Students gain practical experience, an enhanced résumé, and a stronger sense of scholarship—the perfect preparation for employment or graduate school.

 Our sustainability degree is dynamic yet focused.
 You’ll get started right away, taking core courses like Introduction to Sustainability and the Whole Earth Course.
 Guided by highly experienced faculty who care about your success, you’ll obtain core science and business skills while specializing in your strengths and greatest interests.